corda/corda-docs/content/en/docs/corda-enterprise/4.4/legal-info-4.4.4.md

 If the program is interactive, make it output a short notice like this when it starts in an interactive mode:

-   Gnomovision version 69, Copyright (C) year name of author Gnomovision comes with ABSOLUTELY NO WARRANTY; for details type `show w`.
-This is free software, and you are welcome to redistribute it under certain conditions; type `show c` for details.
+   Gnomovision version 69, Copyright (C) year name of author Gnomovision comes with ABSOLUTELY NO WARRANTY; for details type `show w'.
+This is free software, and you are welcome to redistribute it under certain conditions; type `show c' for details.

-The hypothetical commands `show w` and `show c` should show the appropriate parts of the General Public License.
-Of course, the commands you use may be called something other than `show w` and `show c`; they could even be mouse-clicks or menu items--whatever suits your program.
+The hypothetical commands `show w' and `show c' should show the appropriate parts of the General Public License.
+Of course, the commands you use may be called something other than `show w' and `show c'; they could even be mouse-clicks or menu items--whatever suits your program.

 You should also get your employer (if you work as a programmer) or your school, if any, to sign a "copyright disclaimer" for the program, if necessary.
 Here is a sample; alter the names:

-   Yoyodyne, Inc., hereby disclaims all copyright interest in the program `Gnomovision` (which makes passes at compilers) written by James Hacker.
+   Yoyodyne, Inc., hereby disclaims all copyright interest in the program `Gnomovision' (which makes passes at compilers) written by James Hacker.

    signature of Ty Coon, 1 April 1989
    Ty Coon, President of Vice